jbrantly/ts-jsx-loader/README.md

 Webpack loader for transforming JSX based on special syntax.
 Meant to be used with a [TypeScript loader](https://github.com/jbrantly/ts-loader) to allow using JSX with TypeScript.

+# Important Deprecation Note

+Since [native JSX support](http://www.jbrantly.com/typescript-and-jsx/) is coming to TypeScript 1.6, I consider this project to be complete.
+No new features will be added.
+However, bugs will still be fixed prior to the release of TypeScript 1.6.

 ## Installation

 ```